 It’s December, and you know what that means. . .
-You’re probably inundated with pop-up Facebook challenge groups and encouraging e-mails promising you the secret for planning your best year ever in 2021.
-Maybe I am a little late on that, but I plan to block off the last two weeks of the year from client and discovery calls for my 2021 planning and will fine-tune them. #kidsonvacation Just in case you have already cracked the spine on your new 2021 planner, I wanted to share my best resources for planning your content right now.
+You’re probably inundated with pop-up Facebook challenge groups and encouraging e-mails promising you the secret for planning your best year.
+Maybe I am a little late on that, but I plan to block off the last two weeks of the year from client and discovery calls for my yearly planning and will fine-tune them. #kidsonvacation Just in case you have already cracked the spine on your new planner, I wanted to share my best resources for planning your content right now.
 With a little help from Pinterest, of course!

 My Best Resources for Planning Content:

 1. Work Smarter, Not Harder -

 One of the best resources for planning your content is a lot closer than you think – it’s already in your queue!
 I love to look through my best-performing content or the content I know is leading to my best offers and find ways to repurpose it.
 Why create content from scratch when you might have already done a Facebook Live about it?
-Run it through a transcription service like Temi or Rev and clean it up to make it a blog post with a link back to your Facebook Live.
+Run it through a transcription service like Descript and clean it up to make it into a blog post with a link back to your Facebook Live.
 Descript is my favorite tool for editing the uh’s and um’s out of my Facebook lives too!
 After I am done editing, I create a transcript with one click of a button.

 I like to look at my schedule and see when I am going to be super busy, or just away from my office in general.
 This might be vacation times or retreats or planning my presentations for summits.
 This way, I know I don’t have to be dedicating a lot of extra energy to creating brand-new content.